Skip to main content

 Dependence and withdrawal

-If you're taking Valtoco (diazepam) for a long period of time or at a high dose, you might become physically dependent on the medication.
-If you suddenly stop taking it, you could potentially have serious medical problems, including seizures.
-Don't stop taking this medication without first talking to your provider.
-Valtoco (diazepam) can be habit-forming; take only as prescribed to lower your risk of dependence and overdose.
-Valtoco (diazepam) should be taken only as needed for seizure attacks, no more than once every 5 days or 5 times in a month.
+If you use Valtoco (diazepam) for a long time or at a high dose, you might become physically dependent on it.
+If you stop suddenly, you could have serious withdrawal problems, including life-threatening seizures.
+Don't stop taking this medication without talking to your prescriber first.
+Valtoco (diazepam) should only be used as needed for seizure attacks, no more than once every 5 days or 5 times in a month.

 Difficulty with concentration and focus